 How the archive service works

 We place a digital image of your executed Deed Poll in our archives, so you can order further legal copies at a later date.
-Therefore, if you lose or mislay your original Deed Doll and legal copies in the future, you can order further legal copies from us and thus avoid the need to apply and pay for a new Deed Poll.
+Therefore, if you lose or mislay your original Deed Poll and legal copies in the future, you can order further legal copies from us and thus avoid the need to apply and pay for a new Deed Poll.

 The additional fee payable for our Legal Copy and Archive Service is £13 plus £1 for each legal copy ordered (minimum two copies).
 If you upgrade to our same day Express Return service, the fee for this is £10 (this service is ordered on the return address slip you complete when you return your signed Deed Poll to us).